cprieststephens/cruise-ships/README.md

 # Cruise Ships

-I completed this guided project using JavaScript as a part of Command Shift bootcamp.
+I completed this project using JavaScript for Command Shift bootcamp.
 I wrote the unit tests using Jest.

 Features:
 - Users can create a series of ports, add them to an itinerary and create a cruise ship.